Small Group · Starting Summer 2026

 what you will leave with

-you will leave this program with an answer.
+by week six, you will have an answer.

 yes.